Retailer Safety:

 Do Crags meet all safety standards?

-Why are there so many warnings on Crags and why are loose magnets considered to be dangerous?Updated a year ago
+Why are there so many warnings on Crags and why are loose magnets considered to be dangerous?

 Although we’ve designed Crags with safety in mind, it is possible that ingestion of any magnets could still cause serious injury.
 Swallowed magnets can damage internal organs and have resulted in death and serious injury.
 This is serious stuff.
 Crags must be kept away from ALL children and should never be put near the nose or mouth.
-Seek immediate medical attention or contact the poison control center immediately if you think magnets were swallowed.
+Seek immediate medical attention or contact the poison control centre immediately if you think magnets were swallowed.